dugagjin/MIPS/README.md

 # Microprocessor without Interlocked Pipeline Stages (MIPS)

-VHDL implementation of a MIPS processor for Spartan-6 FPGA.
+MIPS VHDL implementation for Spartan-6 FPGA using ISE.

 ## Files

 The project has simulation and required files in order to upload to the FPGA.

+## VHDL code
 ### What is already implemented

 - Program counter